tauqeerali1/BudgetHub/README.md

 Income and Expence Tracker - Budget Hub

 1) Create Voice Powered Budget Tracker using React App.
-2) Add voice capabilities applications using Speechly.
-3) Application track your income expence ,balance and show graphs automatically.
+3) Application track your income, expence, total balance and show graphs automatically.
+4) Add voice capabilities applications using Speechly.
-4) Add, delete and categorize all your incomes/expenses with your voice and track your budget at ease.
+5) Add, delete and categorize all your incomes/expenses with your voice and track your budget at ease.
-5) Budget Tracker | Context API, Local Storage
-6) google-pay button integreated.
+6) Local Storage and integreated google-pay button.